Symplectic foliated fillings of sphere cotangent bundles: Background

 \subsection{Symplectic foliated filling}

 The concept of symplectic fillings of contact manifolds extends to the foliated setting.
-Given a contact foliation $(M,\F_M,\xi)$, a {\em strong symplectic foliated filling} consists of a strong symplectic foliation $(W,\F,\om)$ whose boundary is transverse to the foliation, and a foliated diffeomorphism
+Given a contact foliation $(M,\F_M,\xi)$, a {\em strong (or weak) symplectic foliated filling} consists of a strong (or weak) symplectic foliation $(W,\F,\om)$ whose boundary is transverse to the foliation, and a foliated diffeomorphism